Akahigan/laponia/README.md

 # laponia
- Here's the game I made with my friends in my first term at college.
+ Here's the game I made with my classmates in my first term at college.